stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * File Gateway - For flat files, stored directly on S3
 * Volume Gateway:
   * Stored Volumes - Entire dataset is stored on site and is asynchronously backed up to S3
-  * Cached Volumes - Entire dataset is sotred on S3 and the most frequently accessed data is cached on site
+  * Cached Volumes - Entire dataset is stored on S3 and the most frequently accessed data is cached on site
 * Gateway Virtual Tape Library (VTL)
   * Used for backup and uses popular backup applications like NetBackup, Backup Exec, Veeam etc.